Anuj-gif-web/CMSE202-HonorsProj/README.md

 The methodologies implemented in this project encompass a range of statistical techniques and machine learning models:

+Data Preparation-
-Data Preparation: Initial data cleaning involved handling missing values and encoding categorical variables to prepare the dataset for further analysis.
+Initial data cleaning involved handling missing values and encoding categorical variables to prepare the dataset for further analysis.

+Intial Data Analysis-
-Exploratory Data Analysis (EDA): This phase focused on understanding the relationships and distributions of various features relative to loan approval.
+This phase focused on understanding the relationships and distributions of various features relative to loan approval.

-Model Development:
+Model Development-
 Simple Linear Regression was first used to establish a baseline for prediction, focusing on the impact of credit history.
 Multiple Linear Regression integrated multiple variables to evaluate their combined influence on loan approval decisions.
 Logistic Regression and Support Vector Machine (SVM) were later applied for binary classification to predict loan approval status, given their appropriateness for categorical outcomes.

+Evaluation-
-Evaluation: The models were assessed using metrics such as accuracy, precision, recall, F1-score, and mean squared error to gauge their effectiveness.
+The models were assessed using metrics such as accuracy, precision, recall, F1-score, and mean squared error to gauge their effectiveness.

-Conclusion
+Conclusion-
 The Loan Status Prediction project highlights the important role of predictive modeling in enhancing the efficiency and fairness of loan approval processes.
 Through the application of  statistical methods and machine learning algorithms, financial institutions can improve their decision-making capabilities, benefiting both the lenders and borrowers in the long run.